merveilles/The-Town/README.md

 - A focus on decentralization, community activism, social justice, and civic empowerment.
 - A recognition that economic, social, and ecological injustices are all deeply interconnected.

+## Updates & Improvements

+We have a [Trello Board](https://trello.com/b/kGZUUev9/the-town).
+This is used to show what improvements or adjustments are being made to the instance.
+Please take a look, and if you have any suggestions, feel free to reach out to the admins.

 ## Instance Rules

 - One must respect the [Code of Conduct](https://github.com/merveilles/Resources/blob/master/CONDUCT.md).